-Overnight stops are La Pinta Hotel in Cataveña, camping at the Wall (the point south of Santa Rosaliita), nameless motels in Gurrero Negro, and in San Ignacio, Rice and Beans and Ignacio Springs
+Overnight stops are the Hotel Santa Maria in San Quintín, La Pinta Hotel in Cataviña, camping at The Wall (the point south of Santa Rosaliita), Hotel Terrasal in Guerrero Negro, and in San Ignacio - Rice and Beans and San Ignacio Springs.

-Along the route are Ensenada, San Quintin, Gurerro Negro, Vizcieno, Santa Rosalia, Ciudad Constitution, Loreto, La Paz.
-There are no banks or ATM’s in Ciudad Insurgentes or San Ignacio.
+Banks and ATMs along the route are Ensenada, San Quintin, Guerrero Negro, Vizcieno, Santa Rosalia, Ciudad Constitution, Loreto, La Paz.
+There are no banks or ATM’s in Ciudad Insurgentes, San Ignacio or San Juanico.
 Banks are closed afternoons, weekends and Mexican holidays.

 Children under 18 need a notarized document signed by the parent(s) granting permission for the minor to enter Mexico.
 This document, signed by one parent, is also required when the minor is traveling with the other parent.

 FMTs are issued at ports of entry.
-If you’re flying commercial, they’re available at the airport either prior to departure in Tijuana or upon arrival in Loreto, La Paz or San Jose del Cabo.
+If you’re flying, they’re available at the airport prior to departure in Tijuana or upon arrival in Loreto, La Paz or San Jose del Cabo.

 Discover Baja Travel Club in San Diego also issues Tourist Cards.
 See: https://secure.discoverbajaonline.com/

 Because it is a crime to be involved in a traffic accident, Mexican auto insurance is a must.
 If you are involved in an accident, you will be detained.
 You will be held until you post a bond or produce a Mexican auto insurance policy.
 Lewis & Lewis issues policies on-line.
 See: http://www.mexicanautoinsurance.com